MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 ---
-title: Register source systems to the System Center data warehouse
+title: Register Source Systems to the System Center Data Warehouse
 description: Describes how you can register source systems to the System Center data warehouse and troubleshoot common problems in Service Manager. ms.topic: article
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
+ms.author: jsuri
 manager: jsuri
 ms.service: system-center
 keywords: